clintmint/secshep-userauth2/README.md

-# User Authentication Challenge 2 resetPasswordToken Generator
+# User Authentication Challenge 2

 Token generator for the User Authentication Challenge 2 in OWASP's Security Shepherd platform.

 ## Instructions

+Method 1 is easy and method 2 is less easy.

 ### Method 1